 In the 1960’s relations with the US thawed.
 The Tannenbaum Treaty was signed 1960 by President Eisenhower and Mrs. Claus, which was the first official understanding of any sort between the United States and the North Pole.
-The treaty set for official guide lines for the annual Christmas visit as well as providing a hotline from the White House to Santa’s Workshop.
+The treaty set for official guidelines for the annual Christmas visit as well as providing a hotline from the White House to Santa’s Workshop.

 The treaty also addressed concerns by Air Force officials about Santa’s sleigh being incorrectly identified as a Soviet ICBM.
 The groundwork laid down by the Tannenbaum Treaty eventually lead to the annual tracking of Santa by NORAD.

-By 1971, relations had warmed enough for President Nixon to make the first ever visit by a sitting US President to the North Pole.
+By 1971, relations had warmed enough for President Nixon to make the first-ever visit by a sitting US President to the North Pole.
 Having been an annual naughty lister, Nixon’s visit surprised the world including Soviet leader Leonid Brezhnev.
 (This is where the phrase “Only Nixon could visit Santa” comes from.)
 The Soviets, seeing US diplomatic efforts in China and the North Pole, feared an Arctic encirclement.

-In a little known event, the Soviet Union almost went to war with the North Pole in 1973.
+In a little-known event, the Soviet Union almost went to war with the North Pole in 1973.
 Soviet winter forces were amassed above the Arctic Circle for a potential invasion of the Pole in what was known as “Operation Red Christmas Star”.
 However, the Christmas 1973 gifts of coal to Watergate burglars G. Gordan Liddy, E. Howard Hunt and John Dean quickly eroded US/Polar relations which caused Brezhnev to call off the invasion.

 Fall of Communism

-With the collapse of the Soviet Union in the early 1990’s, the North Pole ceased being an Arctic bargaining chip to be used by the super powers.
+With the collapse of the Soviet Union in the early 1990’s, the North Pole ceased being an Arctic bargaining chip to be used by the superpowers.
 This ushered in the greatest period of expansion in North Pole history and a series of diplomatic confrontations with the United States.

 The first flap with the US concerned the melting of the polar ice caps.
-Santa was one of the fist signatories of the Kyoto Kyoto Protocol.
-The failure of the US to sign the treaty lead to Santa giving coal to the last three US Presidents (Clinton, Bush and Obama).
+Santa was one of the first signatories of the Kyoto Protocol.
+The failure of the US to sign the treaty lead to Santa giving coal to the last three US Presidents (Clinton, Bush, and Obama).
 In 2005, Santa hired the Rand Corporation to draft a paper outlining possible options if there should be a total melting of the North Pole.
 Options include creating an entirely virtual North Pole with all toy creation outsourced to factories around the world, to buying entire islands in Papua New Guinea.

 Furthermore, after 9-11 the US placed sanctions on the North Pole for failing to cease gift delivery to Iraq, Iran and North Korea.
 Having already placed all known terrorists on the naughty list, Santa didn’t feel there was any justification to punish good boys and girls in countries labeled the “Axis of Evil”.
 The US also demanded access to the naughty list which was refused by Santa.
 The Secretary of State then threatened to put the North Pole on the list of states that sponsor terrorism but backed down in the face of pressure from children.
 In retaliation, the North Pole severely limited travel by Americans in 2006.